 The human error seems to be a major trigger in data leaks.
 Yet several small businesses are offering very little staff training.
 Often the concept of staff training is absent in many small business organizations.
 However, it is of pivotal importance for all businesses to train their employees about data security best practices.

 Often small business owners make the excuse that they do not have the relevant knowledge or experience to train their employees on IT security.
-Moreover, tight budgets do not allow employing the services of professionals for delivering IT security training sessions as that could prove to be quite expensive.
+Moreover, tight budgets do not allow employing the DNS Filtering Service of professionals for delivering IT security training sessions as that could prove to be quite expensive.

 However, as per EJ Dalius at Mybeautifuladventures, entrepreneurship is all about challenges and business owners must be prepared to overcome them with confidence if they wish to sustain, grow, and thrive despite a highly competitive world.